FlyingCicada/SQL_New/README.md

-SQL was used to analyze movie rental serice
+SQL was used to analyze movie rental service

+As part of requirements necessary for Udacity nanodegree